The Art Law Review: Application of Copyright to Art

 Over 117 years ago, Supreme Court Justice Oliver Wendell Holmes Jr cautioned: 'It would be a dangerous undertaking for persons trained only to the law to constitute themselves final judges of the worth of pictorial illustrations, outside of the narrowest and most obvious limits.'30 That caution still impacts fair use art decisions today.

 Fair use is a defence to copyright infringement that was originally intended to protect certain types of uses of a copyright-protected work as 'fair'.
 Among the statutory uses that are generally permitted are news reporting, research, and criticism and commentary on an original work, including parody, where reproduction of the work is necessary for such purposes.
-Courts must consider four statutory factors in assessing a fair use:
+Courts must consider four non-exclusive statutory factors in assessing a fair use:

 - the purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes;